Skip to Content

 Should you wipe fiddle leaf fig leaves?

 Yes.
-I mentioned that I generally rinse off my fiddle leaf fig’s leaves when I water the plant.
+I generally rinse off my fiddle leaf fig’s leaves when I water the plant.
 But if you don’t want to do that, you can also wipe the leaves down.
 They are dust magnets, and keeping them clean will help to encourage a healthier, happier plant.

 I recommend using a microfiber cleaning cloth.
 Just dampen the cloth with water and wipe down the tops and bottoms of the leaves.
-I don’t recommend using leaf shine products, but you can use a spritz of heavily diluted neem oil to help with routine pest prevention and a bit of extra sheen!
-(Read my post on how to clean houseplant leaves for more.)
+I don’t recommend using leaf shine products, but you can use a spritz of heavily diluted neem oil to help with routine pest prevention and a bit of extra sheen.
+(Read my tutorial on how to clean houseplant leaves for more.)

 Pin my tips about fiddle leaf fig care!